alanh90/BicameralAGI/README.md

 ---
 <a name="features-section"></a>
-## ✨ Features
+## ✨ Feature Goals

-- Multi-system AI architecture mimicking the theorized bicameral brain structure
+- Multi-system AI architecture mimicking the different areas of the brain working together in harmony
 - Simulated internal dialogue for decision-making processes
 - Exploration of emergent self-awareness and consciousness in AI
 - Focus on human-like problem-solving and creative thinking capabilities
-- Integration of multiple AI systems working in harmony
 - Novel approach to AI alignment through fundamental emotional and motivational structures
 - Memory consolidation through simulated dreaming processes
 - Emotional modeling and stability
 - Dynamic personality system

 <a name="components-section"></a>

 ---